Meet Your Producers - Maggie's Farm

 About the Farm

 Maggie’s Farm is a small diversified family farm.
-We are USDA Certified Organic for our entire 40 acres.
+We use organic practices for our entire 40 acres.
 We raise sheep for their fiber.
 I was first introduced to the textile arts; spinning and weaving during my time in the American Southwest.
 The textile history of the Navajo and Pueblo cultures were of great interest to me.
 David became interested in the value of on-farm made compost to our soil’s fertility and the value of having sheep met both our interests and needs.

 Being able to grow and consume healthy food has long been important to David and I. It was a natural evolution to grow foods we enjoyed eating.
 As we matured in our growing skills we learned many factors influence the selection of crops you choose to grow.
 In 1992 we bought our first 20 acres in Grant Township in NE Douglas County.
 More recently we have added another adjacent 20 acres.